learnlatex/learnlatex.github.io/en/lesson-8.md

 Tables in LaTeX are set using the `tabular` environment.
 In order to typeset a `tabular` we have to tell LaTeX how many columns will be needed and how they should be aligned.
-This is done in a mandatory argument &mdash; often referred to as table preamble &mdash; to the `tabular` environment, in which you specify the columns by using single letter names.
+This is done in a mandatory argument &ndash; often referred to as table preamble &ndash; to the `tabular` environment, in which you specify the columns by using single letter names.
 The available column types are:

 `l`